splunk/qbec/site/content/userguide/model.md

 The main commands like `apply`, `show`,  and `diff` will work independent of how you set up your runtime parameters.

 That said, the `param` subcommands expect runtime configuration to be set up in a specific way.
-More information on this can be found in the [folders and files](../usage/basic) section of the user-guide.
+More information on this can be found in the [folders and files](../usage/basic) section of the user guide.

+## Late-bound configuration

+Some configuration parameters like image tags of an image that was just built to be used for the deployment, or secrets cannot be checked into source code.
+For these situations, qbec provides a way to declare jsonnet variables that need to be passed in with default values to be used when they are not.

+This allows you to not have to _always_ pass in these extra arguments when developing components locally and still be able to parameterize them in, say, your CI build.
+More information on this feature can be found in the [runtime parameters](../usage/runtime-params) section of the user guide.

+## Creating objects with different names for branch builds

+qbec provides support that allows you to use the same component and environment definitions for creating objects with different names (or namespaces) for branch builds and garbage collect them without affecting your mainline objects.
+More information on this feature can be found in the [branch builds and CI](../usage/branches-and-ci) section of the user guide.